Home / Romance / Be Gentle With Me / A stranger's wife

 • Be Gentle With Me The deal

-The last thing Savannah Harper wanted to do was beg a man like Dominic Wolfe for Help.
-But here she was, standing outside the towering glass building of Wolfe Enterprises, holding her battered purse like a shield.
-Her heart was racing as she stared at the reflection of the city skyline in the doors.
-Somewhere inside that skyscraper, the man who could save her family or destroy what remained of it waited for her.
-Her hands shook a little as she wiped the sweat off her palms against her dress.
-This wasn't just her last chance; it was her only one.
-If that failed, creditors would come knocking within days.
-Her mother, who had worked her fingers to the bone since her father's death, would lose the bakery and the home that came with it.
-Savannah could already envision the repossession notices taped to the windows, the shame in her mother's eyes as their world crumbled.
-But even more than that, she was afraid of the man she was about to face.
-Dominic Wolfe wasn't just a billionaire; he
+The last thing Savannah Harper expected to do was beg a man like Dominic Wolfe for salvation.
+But here she was, standing outside the towering glass building of Wolfe Enterprises, clutching her battered purse like a shield.
+Her heart raced as she stared at the sharp reflection of the city skyline in the doors.
+Somewhere inside that skyscraper, the man who could save her family—or destroy what little remained of it waited for her.
+Her hands trembled as she wiped the sweat from her palms against her dress.
+This wasn’t just her last chance.
+It was her only chance.
+If this failed, the creditors would come knocking within days.
+Her mother, who had worked herself to the bone since her father’s death, would lose the bakery and the home that came with it.
+Savannah could already picture the repossession notices taped to the windows, the shame in her mother’s eyes as their world crumbled.
+But what terrified her even more was the man she was about to face.
+Dominic Wolfe wasn’t just a billiona

 DMCA.com Protection Status